 Unity Singleton and static variables for Beginners

 When an object of a class is created, a memory is allocated to store its properties.
-In case of a Singleton, no matter how many objects are created they all point to the same memory location or otherwise termed as instance.
+In case of a Singleton, no matter how many objects are created they all point to the same memory location or otherwise termed as Singleton instance.

 Unity singleton block diagram

-In this tutorial, we will see how to create a singleton class using the static property and also how to implement their usage in the correct way.
+In this tutorial, we will see how to create a Singleton class, using the static property and also how to implement their usage in the correct way.

 How to create a Singleton in Unity?

-You can make a class as a Singleton by declaring a public static object of the class.
+You can make a class as a Singleton by declaring a public static singleton object of the class.
 With this object you can access any variable or method inside the class using the class name without needing to reference it first.

 Let’s see some example